T_KAROLIN_HOME_LABELT_KAROLIN_HOME_LABELPL

 YEARS 1-3

 Polish folk culture is exceptionally diverse and colourful.
-How does it differ between regions?
-Why?
-How does Mazowsze National Folk Song and Dance Ensemble present traditional dances, songs and music on the stage?
-This educational session takes pupils on a colourful journey through Poland, its folk music, instruments and costumes.
-This session is held in our exhibition space and lasts approximately 60 minutes.
+This educational session takes pupils on a journey through Poland: its folk music, instruments, costumes and dances.
+Pupils also find out about the work of Mazowsze Ensemble, one of the largest artistic groups of its kind in the world.
+This session is held in our exhibition space and lasts approximately 50 minutes.

 • Around the World with Mazowsze - Educational Session